samoswald270800-spec/INTERVIEWWHISPERER-BY-SAM/ENV_SETUP.md

 ## Setup Instructions

+### 1. Supabase Setup
+1. Create a project at https://supabase.com
+2. Go to SQL Editor and run the contents of `supabase/schema.sql`
+3. Copy your Project URL and anon/service key from Settings > API

+### 2. Environment Configuration
-1. Copy these variables to your `.env` file locally
+1. Create a `.env` file locally with all required variables
 2. On Render/Railway, add them in the Environment Variables section

-3. Run the SQL schema in Supabase: `supabase/schema.sql`
-4. Restart your service after adding new variables
+### 3. First Boot
+1. Deploy the application
+2. The server will auto-create the Super Admin account
+3. Login at `/login` with your Super Admin credentials

 ---